Abundita/discordupdater/README.md

 # Discord Updater
-Automatically updates the discord version when a new version comes
+Automatically updates the discord version when ran

 To get the bash script download the discordupdater.sh file from this GitHub and running it by typing sudo ./discordupdater.sh in the file location you have downloaded it